ninthclowd/NetSuiteSDF/README.md

 ## Inspiration

-This is a port of the functionality provided by [tjtyrrell](https://github.com/tjtyrrell)'s Sublime SDF plugin (<https://github.com/limebox/sublime-sdf>).
-And we are borrowing the work he did in getting the Windows and Mac SDFCLI installers working.
+This is a fork of https://github.com/christopherwxyz/NetSuiteSDF with support for 2020.2 authentication ids

 ## Features

-- Currently updated to work with 2018.2.1 (2019.1 in the works)
+- Currently updated to work with 2020.2
 - Wraps SDF CLI commands
-- Environment (Sandbox, Production, etc.) selector
+- Environment/AuthId (Sandbox, Production, etc.) selector
 - Output window integrated with VS Code
 - _Now webpacked to speed up VS Code load time_
 - (BETA) Quick Deploy option available in Extension Preferences